zivtech/Bodiless-JS/Design/DesignSystem.md

     </Wrapper>
 ```

-Now, all the component tokens we defined for the original tout will still apply
+Now, all the component tokens we defined for the original card will still apply
-to our custom tout (though of course we will need to extend them to apply
+to our custom card (though of course we will need to extend them to apply
 styling or functionality to the second link).

 ## Conclusion